aradqubasi/webemazident/README.md

 Installation depends on number of user-defined entities, like system user name, passwords, database names, instances name etc. Below is a list such entities.
 Each time you see %%ENTITY_NAME%% in command line - replace it with your value.

 %%YOUR_SERVER_IP%%
+IP address of your droplet like 134.205.223.50

 %%NON_ROOT_USER%%
+Any valid username, like subroot

+%%PROJECT_FOLDER%%
+Any valid folder name, like webemazident

+%%PYTHON_VIRTUAL_ENVIRONMENT_NAME%%
+Alphanumeric without spaces, like dev-1-env

+%%NAME_OF_PROJECT%%
+Alphanumeric without spaces, like webemazident

+%%DATABASE_CONNECTION_STRING%%
+Mongobd connection string, without database, like mongodb://username:userpwd@165.227.154.157:27017

+%%DATABASE_NAME%%
+Any valid mongodb database name, like dev-1

+%%GOOGLE_API_KEY%%
+Valid Google-API key, authorized to perform translation calls

+%%GEMOTION_RAPID_API_KEY%%
+%%GEMOTION_AUTH_TOKEN%%

+%%FLASK_START_UP%%
+Flask app start command, like webemazident:create_app()

+%%DOMAIN_NAME%%
+Any valid domain you have registered for your server, without protocol and www. like ghfj.ml

 ### Initial Server Setup